Updated: Jul 4

 In our very busy lives, we often run from one thing to another and don’t take the time to stop and pause.
 Maybe you set goals at the beginning of the year.
 How many of those goals were achieved?
 In what areas of your life do you want to work on?
 If you didn’t achieve all your goals, that is okay.
 The new year is an opportunity for a fresh start.

-Set aside some time, find a quiet space, take some pen and paper in hand, and ask yourself these questions as you reflect on this past year:
+Set aside some time, find a quiet space, take some pen and paper in hand, and ask yourself these questions, definitely a best practice, as you reflect on this past year:

 What were my goals around health and exercise? mental health? relationships and connecting with others?
 What about goals in my professional life?
 How did I do in each of these areas?